 Starfleet has a military chain of command, military ranks, military uniforms and it carries out military missions.
 Yet Picard insists in “Peak Performance”, when he objects to participating in a wargame, that “Starfleet is not a military organization.
 Its purpose is exploration.”

 Gene Roddenberry modeled Starfleet on the merchant marine.
 Nichelle Nichols called it the “philosophical descendant” of NASA.
-Even Nicolas Meyer, who brought the most militaristic attitude to the franchise in Star Trek II, compared Kirk’s service to the Coast Guard in an audio commentary for the 2004 DVD of Star Trek VI: The Undiscovered Country.
+Even Nicholas Meyer, who brought a more militaristic attitude to the franchise in Star Trek II, compared Kirk’s service to the Coast Guard in an audio commentary for the 2004 DVD of Star Trek VI: The Undiscovered Country.

 Starfleet may be more than an army and a navy, but to claim it is less beggars belief.